tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 ##### Returns:

-  An initializer that generates Tensors with a truncated normal distribution.
+  An initializer that generates tensors with a truncated normal distribution.